 3.)
 Springhares breed throughout the year, giving birth to 1 baby.

 4.)
-The springhare is nocturnal (awake during the night).
+The springhare is nocturnal (active at night).

 5.)
 These critters are also known as springhaas.

 But wait, there’s more on the springhare!

 6.)
 They have a flap of skin at the base of a their ear that they close to prevent dust from entering in their ears.

 7.)
 Springhares are typically silent but do make a grunt-like sound when excited.
 When threatened, they will also bleat.